- How can I submit data to my surveys?

 - Can I work with a device that does not have a data plan?

-- Why can't I see the Sent box or the Inbox for my survey?
+- Why can't I see the Sent folder or the Inbox for my survey?

 - Why does my survey display a message to delete repeated records when I answer another question?